 - 1. All LTRCF should review their accommodation to identify areas where new residents can safely restrict their movement.
 It is understood that the creation of such areas may be constrained by existing accommodation availability (e.g., rooms already in use by existing residents). - 2.
 Where possible the use of single rooms in LTRCF with significant numbers of multi-occupancy rooms should be prioritised for new transfers and admissions from community or other healthcare facilities (acute hospital or other LTRCF), regardless of the pre-admission COVID-19 test result. - 3.
 For those LTRCF providing a blend of longer-term nursing home and short-term respite or convalescence care, it is advised to consider where the longer and shorter-term residents will be accommodated and where it is feasible, to try and place residents for shorter-term accommodation in an area separate to those for longer-term accommodation. - 4.
 The identification of space for the 14-day period of restricted movement needs to be managed carefully with residents, families and others.
-Existing residents should not be

-- required to move from their room / accommodation in order to facilitate the creation of new areas to facilitate transfers. - 5.
+Existing residents should not be required to move from their room / accommodation in order to facilitate the creation of new areas to facilitate transfers. - 5.
 Careful consideration should also be given to the consequences of closing facilities/rooms within a service for the purpose of having an isolation area should a need arise the potential harms of such decisions should be balanced against the likely requirement. - 6.
 All transfers or new admissions should have a risk assessment, to ensure sufficient resources are available within the LTRCF to support physical distancing and placement of residents. - 7.
-Any person who does not have significant vaccine protection and has not been diagnosed with COVID-19 in the previous 9 months will need to restrict their movements for 14 days after transfer regardless of the test result. - 8.
-If the person has significant vaccine protection restricted movement is not required if the test is reported not detected and they are asymptomatic. - 9.
-If the person had COVID-19 in the past 9 months they do not need either testing or to restrict their movement after transfer - 10.
-For those who require restricted movement the following applies: - 11.
-Care delivered within the single room of a person on restricted movement can be delivered with Standard Precautions plus surgical mask and the resident may leave their room as per guidance below on transfers. - 12.
-The resident is not required to remain in strict isolation, but should practice restricted movement: - 13.
-The resident may leave their room, but should remain separated from other residents (e.g. to go the garden or for a short walk) - 14.
+Any person who does is not are fully vaccinated and has not been diagnosed with COVID-19 in the previous 9 months will need to restrict their movements for 14 days after transfer regardless of the test result. - 8.
+If the person is fully vaccinated or if the person has had COVID-19 in the past 9 months they do not need either testing or to restrict their movement after transfer. - 9.
+For those who require restricted movement the following applies: - 10.
+Care delivered within the single room of a person on restricted movement can be delivered with Standard Precautions plus surgical mask and the resident may leave their room as per guidance below on transfers. - 11.
+The resident is not required to remain in strict isolation, but should practice restricted movement: - 12.
+The resident may leave their room, but should remain separated from other residents (e.g. to go the garden or for a short walk) - 13.
 A move to a multi-occupancy room (where this is the planned accommodation in the longer term for the resident) will be appropriate after the 14-day period, once the resident is symptom free and there is no evidence of infection in residents within the room it is proposed for the resident to move to.